khilnani/supercollider.web/README.md

 ---------
 - Ensure /tmp/ is available as Read/Write
 - Update <code>src/config.js</code>
-- Once the code has been pulled,ange dir to 'src' and run: `USAGE node supercollider.web.js [CONFIG FILE] [PORT]`
+- Once the code has been pulled, change your working directory to 'src'
+- run: `USAGE node supercollider.js [CONFIG FILE] [PORT]`
-	- Example `node supercollider.web.js config.js 8080`
+	- Example `node supercollider.js config.js 8080`
 - If you want to run the process in the background, you can
   - Install the forever module - `npm install forever`
-  - Run `forever start supercollider.web.js [CONFIG FILE] [PORT]`.
+  - Run `forever start supercollider.js [CONFIG FILE] [PORT]`.
-  	- Example `forever start supercollider.web.js config.js 8080`
+  	- Example `forever start supercollider.js config.js 8080`

 Features
 =========